mytemporalaccount/Aligner/README.md

 As it turns out, such design achieves extremely high parameter efficiency for alignment tasks, which we include Instruction-Following task and Value Alignment tasks as the representive alignment tasks.
 Even for reasoning tasks, it is not less efficient.

+## Navigating the Codebase
+Our code is based on [Lit-LLaMA](https://github.com/Lightning-AI/lit-llama) framework, please refer to it for how to use this framework.

+Most of the guides are in the [howto](howto)

 # Set Up and Running
 ## Setup
 Clone the repo